GroupThink album notes by Jessie Jacobson

 Therefore, for this double-CD worth of improvisations, hopefully the first in a series of such releases, I turned to the final batch of Second Language improvisational recordings, mostly dating from the time after the band officially split up for the second time in 1996.
 Shortly thereafter, Jarrett, Brian and I resumed playing together solely on a casual but regular improvisation-only basis and were soon joined by former members Toni Zeto (vocals, percussion), Dan Nolton (guitar), Mike Murray (guitar, vocals, harmonica, bass) and Chris Fudurich (keyboards, drums, bass) all in different combinations for the next year and a half until I moved to England in the fall of 1997.

 That didn’t stop us from jamming together again over the next two years each time I returned to L.A. to visit family and friends.
 And as always, I recorded it all.
 Some of those sessions provided many of the highlights on this CD.
 In fact the majority of this album dates from 1998-1999.
-This wasn’t a reflection on the earlier 1990s improvs or the players involved, but after not having listened to these recordings for many years, in 2016, remembering how remarkable I thought those sessions were at the time, I chose to start there and work my way backwards.
+This wasn’t a reflection on the earlier 1990s improvs or the players involved, but after not having listened to these recordings for many years, in 2016, remembering how remarkable I thought those sessions were at the time, I chose to start at the end and work my way backwards.

 All the remaining tracks are improvisations recorded in various rehearsal rooms on a Sony TCD-3 DAT Recorder.
-Blueshift, Polka Dot Dress, Elder Statesmen, Grey Easter, I’ve Had It Up To Here With Hate And Fear, and Strangled Daze Heir Plan have been edited owing to excessive length but their essential essence remains intact.
+Blueshift, Polka Dot Dress, Times Are Tough, Elder Statesmen, Grey Easter, I’ve Had It Up To Here With Hate And Fear, and Strangled Daze Heir Plan have been edited owing to excessive length but their essential essence remains intact.
 All other tracks are unedited.

 As for the titles of the 'songs' on this album, the vast majority of them are derived either from our improvised lyrics on some tracks (i.e. Inner Eyes, Elder Statesmen or I've Had It Up To Here With Hate And Fear) or outrageous puns based on who or what the individual improvs reminded me of back in the day.
 For example, Cowgirl Junkets and Cowed By Chunkies are plays on the Cowboy Junkies (though neither track may remind the listener of that band) and so forth with Knife-Edge Males (Nine Inch Nails), Strangled Daze Heir Plain (both The Doors' Strange Days and Jefferson Airplane), or Vegans Of Aging Wrecks (a play on earlier 2L song Visions Of An Aging Race).